wifisensing/PicoScenes-Manual/source/plugin.rst

 .. code-block:: bash

-    sudo apt install -y git build-essential libboost-all-dev libssl-dev libcpprest-dev libsodium-dev libfmt-dev libuhd-dev libopenblas-dev libfftw3-dev pkg-config
+    sudo apt install -y git cmake build-essential libboost-all-dev libssl-dev libcpprest-dev libsodium-dev libfmt-dev libuhd-dev libopenblas-dev libfftw3-dev pkg-config

 Clone, build and install PicoScenes PDK project
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Run the following command to clone the PicoScenes-PDK repository
+Run the following command to `git clone` the PicoScenes-PDK project

 .. code-block:: bash

     git clone https://gitlab.com/wifisensing/PicoScenes-PDK --recursive

-If PicoScenes and all the development dependencies are successfully installed, you can run the following command to first time build and install the three plugins of PicoScenes-PDK project.
+If PicoScenes and all the development dependencies are successfully installed, you can run the following command to build and install the three plugins of PicoScenes-PDK project.

 .. code-block:: bash

     cd PicoScenes-PDK # or cd to the cloned directory ./Fast_Build_Intall_PicoScenes.sh

-`Fast_Build_Intall_PicoScenes.sh` is a bash script with the following content, which rebuild the plugins and the .deb package and install the .deb package.
+`Fast_Build_Intall_PicoScenes.sh` is a bash script with the following content, which rebuilds the plugins and the .deb package and install the .deb package.

 .. code-block:: bash